 How to Determine If Your ROAS is Good

-Now that you’ve calculated your return on ad spend, you’re probably wondering – what is a good ROAS?
+Now that you’ve determined your ROAS calculation, you’re probably wondering – what is a good ROAS?
 Ultimately, there is no one right answer for what a good ROAS looks like.
 A great return on ad spend will depend on your business and what it is that you sell.
 However, there are some general guidelines for determining if your business is achieving a successful ROAS.

-In general you want at least a 3:1 ROAS.
+What is a good ROAS percentage?
+In general, you want at least a 3:1 ROAS.
 This means that your sales should be at least 3x your ad spend.
 This is the point at which you are not losing money.
 If you find that your ROAS is below this point, it’s time to rethink your ads and do some major adjustments to improve your return on ad spend.
-If your ROAS is higher than 3x, then you are actively making a profit and your ads are performing quite well.
+If you have a high ROAS that’s greater than 3x, then you are actively making a profit and your ads are performing quite well.

-Keep in mind that this is an average estimate and does not apply to every business there ever was.
-Also understand that you should run a campaign for a few months before you can truly see its performance.
+Keep in mind that this is an average ROAS estimate and does not apply to every business.
+Also, understand that you should run a campaign for a few months before you can truly see its performance.
 Running an ad for a week or so will not give you an accurate ROAS.

 5 Ways to Improve Return on Ad Spend